khadni/proof-of-inclusion-merkle-tree/README.md

 A Merkle tree enables you to demonstrate the inclusion of a single piece of data in a larger amount of data without having to provide the full set of data.
 This can be beneficial in a number of scenarios.
 This is for instance used to verify transaction integrity in blockchains.

-## Tutorial: how to design a contract that whitelists the addresses in a Merkle tree?
+## Tutorial

------- INTRO ------
+This tutorial will teach you how to design a contract that whitelists addresses if they are found in a Merkle tree.

 ### merkletree.cairo